 people find out more about your work?

-Thank you, Sophie, for participating in this interview and this project.
+Thank you, Civvi, for participating in this interview and this project.
 It’s very much appreciated.